AdobeDocs/analytics.en/help/analyze/mobile-app/executive.md

 The following information provides executive users with information on best practices for using and viewing Adobe Analytics dashboards.
 To see a video demonstrating this information, see [Adobe Analytics dashboards In-App Experience](https://youtu.be/QXqQ_PkArbA).

 ## Introduction

 Adobe Analytics dashboards provides anytime, anywhere insights from Adobe Analytics.
 The app allows users mobile access to intuitive scorecards.
 Scorecards are a collection of key metrics and other components presented in a tiled layout that you can tap for more detailed breakdowns and trended reports.
 Dashboards is supported on both iOS and Android operating systems.

-## More about this guide

-This guide is intended to help executive users read and interpret Scorecards on Analytics dashboards.
+This guide is intended to help executive users read and interpret scorecards on Analytics dashboards.
 The app allows executive users to view a broad rendering of important summary data quickly and easily on their own mobile devices.

 ## Glossary of terms